 - Motor nerves – they control your movements with the muscle and skeletal system

-For sensory and motor nerve neuropathy symptoms, you might see the following:
+For sensory and motor nerve Peripheral Neuropathy symptoms, you might see the following:

 - Pain – it could be sharp, jabbing or throbbing

 - Unusual types of pain where you wouldn’t expect it – like your feet hurt when you put weight on them

 - Lack of coordination – more than usual

 - Muscle weakness

 - A numb feeling in your hands and feet.
 The numbness gradually moves up your arms or legs

 - Extreme skin sensitivity.
 Touching something may cause pain